-Santa Ana Employment Lawyers
+Santa Ana Employment Attorneys

-We have more than 35 years of protecting the rights of those who have been victims of negligence or wrongdoing on the part of others – be they individuals, entities or large corporations.
-Our Santa Ana personal injury attorneys have a comprehensive understanding of the protections and safeguards state and federal laws offer to workers in Santa Ana.
+We have more than 40 years of experience handling employment law cases and protecting the rights of those who have been victims of negligence or wrongdoing on the part of others that may include individuals, entities or large corporations.
+Our Santa Ana employment attorneys have a comprehensive understanding of protections, safeguards state and federal laws that workers are entitled to in Santa Ana.

-Severance agreements spell out the terms for the end of an employee's relationship with an employer.
+Severance agreements explain the terms for the end of an employee's relationship with an employer.
 Typically, the agreement will state a set amount of compensation to be paid to the employee when he or she leaves the company.
 This payment may include a set amount of wages, unpaid vacation time, bonuses, commissions or other types of compensation.

 When there is no specific contractual obligation or an employment policy, California employers are not required by law to provide severance pay.
 However, there are a number of factors that could affect the amount of money or level of benefits that you could receive from your employer as part of your severance pay.